Counting $2 \times 2$ integer matrices with a given determinant: Abstract

-This quantitatively improves upon recent work of Afifurrahman and Ganguly--Guria.
-We further show that when $N^{1 + \delta} \leqslant h \leqslant 2N^2$ for any fixed $\delta>0$, the error term above is of roughly the right order.
-Our second result delivers an asymptotic formula for $T(h,N)$ with square-root cancellation whenever $h = N^2 + O(N)$.
-This error term is much stronger than its corresponding analogue in the smoothened version of this problem.
-More generally, for any $\varepsilon >0$ and any $N,h \in \mathbb{N}$ with $1\leq h \leq 2N^2$, we prove that
+This quantitatively improves upon recent work of Afifurrahman and Ganguly--Guria, and delivers square-root cancellation estimates when $h \leq N$.
+We further show that when $h$ is large, the error term is of approximately the correct order.